zeroknowledgediscovery/zedwiki/group meeting/DigitalTwin_workshop.md

     - do they generate more novels
 + predicting future human interactions

-# why make a digital twin?
+# Why make a digital twin?

 + solve unsolved problems in science
 + make humans better (coaching)?

-# population and individual models
+# Population and individual DT models

 We can have piopulation and individual models, and can taje different ideas.